-Commitments of TINC towards participations (Storm Flanders, Storm Ireland, Via A11, Princess Beatrix Lock, Glasdraad, Réseau Abilis) and related funding obligations of the Issuer to participations, will be invested in accordance with contractual provisions.
-These commitments have increased during the reporting period mainly as a result of the investment commitments to Glasdraad and Réseau Abilis.
+Commitments of TINC towards participations (Storm Flanders, Princess Beatrix Lock, Glasdraad, Réseau Abilis and De Haan Vakantiehuizen) and related funding obligations of TINC to participations, will be invested in accordance with contractual provisions.
+The total amount of commitments has remained fairly stable during the reporting period, and is the result of additional investment commitments towards Storm Flanders and DHV on the one hand, and additional investments in Glasdraad and Réseau Abilis on the other hand.

-Commitments of TINC towards contracted participations (being the Contracted Growth Investments) and related funding obligations will be invested in accordance with the future acquisition of contracted new additional participations (A15 and an additional participation in Princess Beatrix lock).
+Commitments of TINC towards contracted participations (being the contracted growth investments) and related funding obligations will be invested in accordance with the future acquisition of contracted new additional participations (A15 and an additional participation in Princess Beatrix lock).

-On June 30, 2018 the total cash commitment to participations and Contracted Growth Investments of 41.834.442 euro consists of 27.526.476 euro equity and 14.307.966 euro shareholder loans.
+On June 30, 2019 the total cash commitment to participations and contracted growth investments of 42.521.351 euro consists of 28.213.385 euro equity and 14.307.966 euro shareholder loans.